JiaoZhang-Amanda/CS-interview/Object-Oriented Programming/C:C++ Interview Q.md

 ```
 #define DECLARE_STRUCT_TYPE(name) typedef struct name##_s name##_t    DECLARE_STRUCT_TYPE(g_object); // Outputs: typedef struct g_object_s g_object_t;
 ```
-2) Compilation: compile filename.i and produce an intermediate compiled output file `filename.s`. it is in **assembly language**, which assembler can understand.
+2) **Compilation**: compile filename.i and produce an intermediate compiled output file `filename.s`. it is in **assembly language**, which assembler can understand.
     * An assembly language is a low-level programming language designed for a specific type of processor.
 It may be produced by compiling source code from a high-level programming language (such as C/C++) but can also be written from scratch.
 Assembly code can be converted to machine code using an assembler.
-3) Assembly: the filename.s is taken as input and turned into `filename.o` by assembler.
+3) **Assembly**: the filename.s is taken as input and turned into `filename.o` by assembler.
 This file contain machine level instructions.
 At this phase, only existing code is converted into machine language, the function calls like printf() are not resolved.
     * A .o object file file (also .obj on Windows) contains compiled object code (that is, machine code produced by your C or C++ compiler), together with the names of the functions and other objects the file contains.
     * Object files are processed by the linker to produce the final executable.
-4) Linking: This is the final phase in which all the linking of function calls with their definitions are done.
+4) **Linking**: This is the final phase in which all the linking of function calls with their definitions are done.
 Linker knows where all these functions are implemented.
 Linker does some extra work also, it adds some extra code to our program which is required when the program starts and ends.
-___

 ## [C++]
 ### Explain what is the use of void main () in C++ language?
 To run the C++ application it involves two steps, the first step is a compilation where conversion of C++ code to object code take place.
 While second step includes linking, where combining of object code from the programmer and from libraries takes place.
 This function is operated by main () in C++ language.